-- 1. Set SMART goals for academic, career and life - 2.
-Apply time management techniques - 3.
-Articulate the importance of wellness for success in life. - 4.
-Understand the dimensions of wellbeing and relevant practices
+- 1. Articulate the importance of wellness for success in life. - 2.
+Understand the dimensions of wellbeing and relevant practices - 3.
+Guide in adopting such practices to improve wellness - 4.
+Reflect the impact of changes sensed on personal and social effectiveness

-UNIT I - GOAL SETTING
+UNIT I WELLNESS - IMPORTANCE AND DIMENSIONS